What Is Adverse Impact?

 Well-trained hiring managers…

-Your answers to these four questions will help you design your interview training:
+Your answers to these four questions will help you structure interview training for hiring managers or other audiences:

 1. What role does the interviewer play in the interview process, and what are they responsible for?